5 Gas Emission Analysis

 Causes of CO2 Emissions

-CO2 levels reflect combustion efficiency, and deviations from optimal levels can indicate combustion issues.
-Factors affecting CO2 levels include incomplete combustion due to misfires or component malfunctions.
+CO2 levels are a reflection of combustion efficiency, and deviations from the optimal levels may indicate combustion issues.
+Factors that can affect CO2 levels include incomplete combustion caused by misfires or component malfunctions.

 Causes of O2 Emissions

-O2 emissions indicate unconverted oxygen and can serve as a lean indicator.
-Causes of high O2 include lean conditions, misfires, air injection problems, or exhaust leaks.
+O2 emissions indicate unburned oxygen and can act as a lean indicator.
+Reasons for high O2 levels include lean conditions, misfires, air injection issues, or exhaust leaks.

 Image